crowdlingo/course/src/speaking/hanging-out-with-friends.md

 ## Vocabulary

 <vocab-list>
+- interesting
+  - arousing or holding the attention
+- extrovert
+  - being concerned with the social and physical environment
+- memorable
+  - worth remembering
+- Actually
+  - in actual fact
 - together
   - mentally and emotionally stable
 - different
   - unlike in nature or quality or form or degree
-- extrovert
-  - being concerned with the social and physical environment
-- community
-  - a group of people living in a particular local area
-- memorable
-  - worth remembering
-- kindergarten
-  - a preschool for children age 4 to 6 to prepare them for primary school
-- sociable
-  - a party of people assembled to promote sociability and communal activity

 <!-- blank -->